-- 9.1 What CLONOTRIL PLUS is and what it is used for - 9.2 What you need to know before you take CLONOTRIL PLUS - 9.3 How to take CLONOTRIL PLUS - 9.4 Possible side effects - 9.5 How to store CLONOTRIL PLUS - 9.6 Contents of the pack and other information of antidepressants called selective serotonin reuptake inhibitors (SSRIs)).
-These medicines act on the serotonin-system in the brain by increasing the serotonin level.
-Disturbances in the serotonin-system are considered an important factor in the development of depression and related diseases.)
-It is used to treat comorbid depression & anxiety disorders.
+9.1.
+What C-PRAM S PLUS is and what it is used for

+- 9.2.
+What you need to know before you take C-PRAM S PLUS

+- 9.3.
+How to take C-PRAM S PLUS

+- 9.4 Possible side effects

+- 9.5 How to store C-PRAM S PLUS

+9.6.Contents of the pack and other information

-9.1 What CLONOTRIL PLUS is and what it is used for
+9.1 What C-PRAM S PLUS is and what it is used for

-The name of your medicine is CLONOTRIL PLUS which is combination of Clonazepam (belongs to a group of medicines called 'benzodiazepine) and escitalopram (Belongs to a group
+The name of your medicine is.
+C-PRAM S PLUS which is combination of Clonazepam (belongs to a group of medicines called 'benzodiazepine) and escitalopram (belongs to a group of antidepressants called selective serotonin reuptake inhibitors (SSRIs)).
+It is used to treat patients with comorbid depression & anxiety disorders.

-9.2 What you need to know before you take CLONOTRIL PLUS
+9.2 What you need to know before you take C-PRAM S PLUS

-Do not take CLONOTRIL PLUS:
+Do not take C-PRAM S PLUS

-- If you are allergic to clonazepam or any of the other ingredients of this medicine. - If you are allergic to other benzodiazepine medicines and Escitalopram or any of the other ingredients of this medicine. - Have significant liver disease. - Have an eye disease called acute narrow angle glaucoma. - If you take other medicines, which belongs to a group called MAO inhibitors, including selegiline (used in the treatment of Parkinson's disease), moclobemide (used in the treatment of depression) and linezolid (an antibiotic). - If you are born with or have had an episode of abnormal heart rhythm (Seen at ECG; an examination to evaluate how the heart is functioning). - If you take medicines for heart, rhythm problems or that may affect the heart's rhythm.
+- If you are allergic to clonazepam or any of the other ingredients of this medicine. - If you are allergic to other benzodiazepine medicines and Escitalopram or any of the other ingredients of this medicine. - Have significant liver disease. - Have an eye disease called acute narrow angle glaucoma. - If you take other medicines which belongs to a group called MAO inhibitors, including selegiline (used in the treatment of Parkinson's disease), moclobemide (used in the treatment of depression) and linezolid (an antibiotic).

+- If you are born with or have had an episode of abnormal heart rhythm (Seen at ECG; an examination to evaluate how the heart is functioning). - If you take medicines for heart rhythm problems or that may affect the heart's rhythm.